Watch: South Pacific Performances to Mark and Reflect Sesquicentennial

 "That's atypical for us conductors, who tend to have big egos," Hauze says.
 "But it's also very Swarthmorian - intensely collaborative."

-"Audrey and I have a really beneficial and supportive creative relationship that's been crucial to my work on the show," agree Rapaport-Stein, "which kept me from going crazy more than once."
+"Audrey and I have a really beneficial and supportive creative relationship that's been crucial to my work on the show," agrees Rapaport-Stein, "which kept me from going crazy more than once."

 Reflecting on weeks of rehearsals, Hauze notes the participants' energy and "earnest desire to treat every element of the show with integrity and artistry."
 He's eager to present the show to the College community, touting its appeal to not just those who can whistle "Some Enchanted Evening" but newbies in search of a good time.